The Tyranny of Dreams

 The architective window of scale is effectively the 'factory floor' of the universe, for it is here that all the objects connectivity plays with are made.

-Our own technological gadgets, like cars and phones, expand the universe's capacity for connective play.
-Unfortunately we design our devices primarily for their architective functionality, not recognizing that it is the room for connective play which they facilitate that is appreciated cosmically.
+Our own technological gadgets, like cars and phones, expand the universe's capacity for connective play as well as for architective play.
+Unfortunately we design our devices primarily for their architective functionality, not recognizing that it is the room for connective play which they incidentally facilitate that is appreciated cosmically.

 *